 U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

-Geographic Coordinate Data Base
+Geographic Coordinate Data Base (GCDB)

 BLM is building an automated Land Information System (LIS) for improved public land management.
 BLM will use the LIS in making resource management decisions such as processing applications for mineral leases, designating utility corridors, issuing land use permits, locating wildlife habitat improvements, preparing timber sales, evaluating alternatives in environmental assessments and land use plans, and generating reports and maps.

-"The GCDB Users' Guide explains the processes used to collect the data.
+The GCDB Users' Guide explains the processes used to collect the data.
 It explains the GCDB township naming conventions and point identification system.
-In addition there are examples of what some of the files contain that are created during collection.
-Not all files created are included, some are meaningless to the user.
+In addition, there are examples of what some of the files contain that are created during collection.
 These files are used for analysis of the data during processing.
-The files that are included in this guide contain the data that most users will be interested in.
-Also included, is the GMM glossary of terms."
+Not all files created are included.
+The files that are included in this guide contain the data that will be of interest to most users.
+Also included is the GMM glossary of terms.

-Download User's Guide
+Download GCDB User's Guide.

 Download GCDB Data

+The latest Geographic Coordinate files can be downloaded from the BLM Secure File Transfer Site.
 Follow the directions to log onto the site.
-The data files for specific townships are located within the meridian directories at the following path: Pub/CA/gcdb
+The data files for specific townships are located within the meridian directories at the following path: Pub/CA/gcdb.
 This data is updated frequently, so keep checking back for current information.

-Note: No warranty is made by the BLM for use of the data for purposes not intended by BLM.
+Disclaimer: No warranty is made by the BLM for use of the data for purposes not intended by BLM.